White-Label/JavaScript-SDK/README.md

 ## Documentation

 This library returns [Promise's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for all of its methods.
-They will resolve when the request is successfully and reject with any errors.
+They will resolve when the request is successful and reject with any errors.

 All requests take in an optional options object as the last parameter.
 Options has the following defaults, which is overridden when an object is provided.